Rooted in journalism. Driven by stories that matter.

-A women-led, forward-thinking documentary production company crafting high-quality films and videos for news outlets, streaming services, nonprofits, and NGOs.
+We’re a women-led, forward-thinking documentary company creating bold, human-centered films for streamers, news outlets, nonprofits and NGOs.

-Lots of people can tell a story—but few can tell it well.
-We specialize in uncovering the most compelling elements and bringing them vividly to life.
+Lots of people can tell a story, but few can tell it well.
+We pride ourselves in uncovering what matters most and bringing it vividly to life, making it impossible to look away.

 Maya Angelou

-Production partners Jennifer Oko and Miriam Weintraub are award-winning journalists and filmmakers with a shared passion for powerful, human-centered storytelling.
-Both graduates of Columbia University’s Graduate School of Journalism, their paths first crossed at CBS News.
+Production partners Jennifer Oko and Miriam Weintraub are veteran journalists and filmmakers, each with careers spanning more than three decades.
+Both graduates of the Columbia University Graduate School of Journalism, their paths first crossed at CBS News, where Miriam was a producer at 60 Minutes and Jen produced for The Early Show.

 Together, they use the power of documentary to expose injustice, elevate unheard voices, and inspire change.

-Currently in production on a feature length film exploring the flaws in the family court system.
+Currently in production on a feature length film about family court.
+Expected release in 2027.

-Developed and produced feature length documentary that exposes the impact of predatory lending on Black communities in Detroit.
-The film follows a group of women fighting against exploitative loans, redlining, and discriminatory housing practices that have left many trapped in debt and instability.
+Developed feature length documentary with directors Kate Davis and Luchina Fisher that follows a group of women in Detroit fighting against exploitative loans, redlining, and discriminatory housing practices that have left many trapped in debt and instability.
 Through personal stories and investigative reporting, Locked Out sheds light on the ongoing fight for housing justice and equity.

 Senior Producers on American Reckoning, a PBS Frontline documentary, that uncovers the long-buried story of Wharlest Jackson, a Black civil rights activist whose 1967 murder was never solved.
 Through powerful archival footage, firsthand accounts, and a contemporary investigation, the film explores the legacy of racial injustice and the ongoing fight for truth and accountability.